-Our homemade granola recipe is tasty, crunchy, healthy, and without oil or refined sugar.
+Our homemade granola recipe is tasty, healthy, and without oil or refined sugar.
+You’ll love this breakfast recipe because it’s easy to make in less than 30 minutes.

-We’ve never been big fans of store-bought granola because most have way too much refined oil and sugar.
+We were never fans of store-bought granola, there tend to be too much refined oil and sugar.

 Ingredients